 This blog shares about our work supporting the Fisheries and Oceans Canada (DFO) and Ingenium Canada with government and stakeholder engagement on the Capilano River Hatchery Rebuild project.
 The project by Fisheries and Oceans Canada is on Squamish territory, on Metro Vancouver titled land, in the District of North Vancouver.

 This is one of our favourite projects and here is why:

 - Channel has the opportunity to facilitate action on reconciliation.

-- I am at my best when I am listening and connecting to build long-term relationships.
+- We thrive in listening and connecting to build long-term relationships.

 - Teamwork makes the dream work.

 Channel serves the Capilano River Hatchery Rebuild project as a third-party independent resource assisting DFO with streamlining its land use approvals and government relations process.
 Given the context of this project in Squamish territory, in an urban municipality, and in a high-traffic regional park, a high-touch engagement approach has been highly effective.

 Channel conducted a review of land use regulations, timelines and fees impacting land development at the Capilano River Hatchery site.
 Given that the federal Impact Assessment Act (IAA) requirements meets or exceeds municipal regulations, the project team identified the benefit of completing all land use approvals under the IAA framework, with input from relevant stakeholders.

 Strategic Vision for Government and Community Engagement

 Channel engaged several discussions with District of North Vancouver (DNV) staff in fire, planning, environment, engineering, and communications departments, offered speaking points for briefing senior executives, and ultimately supported them as they reached a consensus on using the IAA as the framework for the municipality to provide its input.